zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 ### `extra` dict

-This is just a dictionary that is available to be passed to steps and pipelines called `extra`.
+This is a dictionary that is available to be passed to steps and pipelines called `extra`.
 This dictionary is meant to be used to pass any configuration down to the pipeline, step, or stack components that the user has use of.
 See an example in [this section](#fetching-configuration).

 ### Configuring the `model_version`